patadeloso/BitCraftPublic/README.md

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on contribution scope and process.

 ## License

+The BitCraft source code is licensed under the Apache 2.0 license.
 See [LICENSE](./LICENSE) for license details.
 The license applies only to the contents of this repository.
 It doesn't extend to any other assets or code that is not part of BitCraftPublic.
+For more information see [NOTICE](./NOTICE).

 ## What you can and cannot do